Samuel Carpenter (deputy governor): Patron and partner of Philadelphia

 The Caleb Pusey house was started about 1682 and completed in 1696.

-The initials express the original partners, to wit: William Penn, Samuel Carpenter, and Caleb Pusey when the mill was rebuilt.
+The initials express the original partners, to wit: William Penn, Carpenter, and Caleb Pusey when the mill was rebuilt.
 This "Weather Vane" was kept for some years before it was donated to the Philadelphia Historical Society.
 At one point it was "gilded" and spent years on a roof in Harrisburg.
 Then it was given to the Atwater Kent Museum of Philadelphia.
 This historical artefact is occasionally on display.
 Efforts over the years to return or loan this item to "Caleb Pusey House and Landingford Plantation" (probably the oldest structure in Pennsylvania) which is adjacent to the old mill site is pending.

 Death and honours

-Samuel Carpenter died at the house of his son-in-law, William Fishbourn, at Sepviva plantation (380 acres are now part of Fairhill), Philadelphia, on 10 April 1714.
+Carpenter died at the house of his son-in-law, William Fishbourn, at Sepviva plantation (380 acres are now part of Fairhill), Philadelphia, on 10 April 1714.